sauravgarg540/Kopernikus/README.md

 The values for min_contour_area and min_score were chosen with experimentation.
 We chose  min_contuor_area as 100 and min_score as 3000.

-Starting with conservative values and analysing the results these score were estimated to be giving good results.
+Starting with conservative values and analysing the results these scores were estimated to be giving good results.

 # How to improve data-collection